Jy0thsna/HemAndRa/README.md

 HEMANDRA

-#Hemandra Assignment 1 is under folder Assignment1
+Assignment 1 is under folder Week - 1 using Machine Language Algorithms Deep Learning: Neural Networks are implemented on problems in DeepLearning folder